-Visa Required: Citizens from the US can travel to Hungary for 90 days without visa; no return ticket is required, but you have to present your passport.
-The same guidelines apply for nationalities from EU countries, UK, Canada and Australia.
+Visa Required: Citizens from the US can travel to Hungary for 90 days without a visa; no return ticket is required, but you have to present your passport.
+The same guidelines apply for nationalities from EU countries, the UK, Canada, and Australia.
 For other nationalities, contact your local Hungarian embassy to learn about visa requirements for travel to Hungary.

 International Driver’s License Accepted?
 Foreign driver’s licenses are accepted in Hungary; however, you must carry an international driver’s license along with your domestic driver’s license when driving.

-Crime: As of 2015, the rate of violent crimes in Hungary is low.
-But the crimes on property are on the rise.
+Crime: As of 2015, the rate of violent crimes in Hungary is low but property crimes are on the rise.